syntasso/kratix-marketplace/ansible-job-launcher/README.md

     EOF
     ```
 1. Login to verify AWX instance is healthy:
-    The instance may take up to 5 minutes to become ready for use.
+    The instance may take 5-10 minutes to become ready for use while showing an "upgrading" or "migration failed" page.
+This is normal startup process for AWX.

     If you used the quick start script to start your cluster the url localhost:31340 should be directly accessible without port-forwarding.
     * URL: http://localhost:31340/
     * Username: admin
 Password: